Habinator is an App that helps you to achieve your goals, change habits, and make a lifestyle change.

-If there is a claim or phrase with a number in the App, it means that the study can be found in the Research and books page.
+If there is a claim or phrase with a reference number in the app, it means that the study can be found in the Research and books page.
 The number references a study or several studies.
 We don't usually list individual studies (if they are not reliable and found to be common knowledge) and we prefer to use meta-analysis.* If the science fact is from a book, the study is listed on the Research and books page.
-In general, books are used in a broader sense and inspiration, not as a single scientific fact.
+In general, books are used in a broader sense, not as a single scientific fact.

 Almost all books that are based on science (they include references to studies).
 Shortly: Researchers are not marketing professionals.
-Promoting is not their job. :) That is why other people write books and describe the research a way "normal people" can actually understand the results.
-It's also not exactly the researchers job to put the results into implementation which we are doing in Habinator.
-Some of the books were even written by people without any education and/or people who lived during time where no research knowledge was publicly available.
-Still they figured out how people succeed, make friends, motivate people, stay healthy, thrive, and quit addictions and it's no way less significant than scientific proof of it - on the contrary!
+Promoting is not their job. :) That is why other people write books and describe the research the way "normal people" can actually understand the results.
+It's also not exactly the researchers' job to put the results into implementation which we are doing in Habinator.
+Some of the books were even written by people without any education and/or people who lived during a time where no research knowledge was publicly available.
+Still, they figured out how people succeed, make friends, motivate people, stay healthy, thrive, and quit addictions and it's no way less significant than a scientific proof of it - on the contrary!